Overview of Mississippi Retirement Tax Friendliness

 Are other forms of retirement income taxable in Mississippi?

-No. Mississippi provides exemptions for retirees on all of the most common forms of retirement income.
-Income from a pension, income from a 401(k), income from an IRA, income from a 403(b), income from a SEP-IRA and income from a 457(b) are all exempt in Mississippi.
+Mississippi provides exemptions for retirees on all of the most common forms of retirement income.
+Income from pensions, 401(k)s, IRAs, 403(b)s, SEP-IRAs and 457(b)s are all exempt in Mississippi.
 Work income earned by seniors is, however, subject to the state income tax.

 How high are property taxes in Mississippi?

 Property taxes in Mississippi are very low.
-The median annual property tax paid in the state is just $768, which ranks as the fifth lowest amount in the country.
-That is one reason housing costs in Mississippi are more than 30% lower than the national average.
-For seniors, however, housing costs may be even lower than that, as described below.
+The median annual property tax paid in the state is just $1,009, which ranks as the sixth-lowest amount in the country.

 What is the Mississippi homestead exemption for the elderly?

-The bonus exemption for the elderly is available only to homeowners over the age of 64.
-It fully exempts the first $75,000 in home value.
-Given that the median home value in Mississippi is about $100,000, for many homeowners this will reduce property taxes by more than half.
+A bonus exemption for the elderly is available only to homeowners over the age of 65.
+It fully exempts the first $7,500 in home value.

 How high are sales taxes in Mississippi?